CyVerse-learning-materials/dnasubway_guide/step8.rst

      file to examine your results.
 The QIIME 2 view window will also have a link to download a FASTA file of your sequences.

-  2. Click on 'Phylogenetic diversity' and then click the "Build phylogenetic diversity".
-This will not generate a visualization, but the data will be passed on to the next steps.
+  2. Click on 'Alpha rarefaction.
+Select "run" and designate the minimum and maximum rarefaction depth.
+A minimum value should be set at 1.
+The maximum value is specific to your data set.
+To determine what the maximum value should be set to, open the "Interactive Sample Detail" tab of the "Trim Reads" step.
+Identify the maximum Sequence Count value and enter that number as the maximum value.
+Click "submit job".

 ----